Income tax - Rental income (unfurnished rental)

 Your rental income is subject to income tax.
 You have to declare them.

-You will automatically be subject to micro-land regime.
-It entitles you to lump sum of 30%.
+You will be automatically submitted to the micro-tenure.
+It gives you the right to a lump-sum allowance of 30%.

-However, you can choose real.
+However, you can choose the real speed.
 It allows you to deduct a large number of expenses (works, interest on loans, insurance, etc.).

 FYI

-if you choose the actual plan, this option will irrevocable during 3 years.
+if you choose the actual regime, this option will be irrevocable during 3 years.

 Répondez aux questions successives et les réponses s’afficheront automatiquement